ProggePal/flow/README.md

 ### How to run a workflow
 1. Copy your source text (transcript, notes, etc).
-2. Type `flow scoping` (where 'scoping' is the name of a file in the /flows folder).
+2. Type `fast scoping` (where 'scoping' is the name of a file in the /flows folder).
 3. The result is automatically copied to your clipboard.

 ### How it works